 “Yes, Captain, but I’ve adjusted the pad to low frequency.
 I missed some of your thoughts.”

 “I studied the manual before we left.
 Two clicks lower the frequency and adjust for privacy.”

 Relieved, Tepunia inhaled a deep drag of musty air and pointed to the light.
 “We ought to go on.
 The kahk must be far ahead of us by now.”

 After a lengthy rear leg stretch, both Grimalks resumed their low crawl toward the other end of the tunnel.
 Tepunia tripped over what her sensors described as a plant root.
 She ‘heard’ Shvaart mutter Catronian expletives after he fell face down over the same hazard.
 Shouldn’t the device have muted Shvaart’s private thoughts?
 Or maybe they weren’t so private.
 She turned back to help, but Shvaart was up and brushing clods off the front of his suit.
 Reassured, Tepunia set off for the bright end of the tunnel but stopped short at the sight of shadowy figures silhouetted against the light.
 Frightened, she backed into Shvaart who was chattering in excitement.
-Tepunia’s heartbeat quickened and she was considering turning back, but Shvaart’s chirruping stirred her, and she hurried ahead.
+Tepunia’s heartbeat quickened and she was considering turning back, but she needed to look brave and she hurried forward.